 Dara said she cut for two years, but still carries the weight of the emotional pain with her.
 A couple of minutes of relief are not worth the months of hiding and uncomfortable situations when people find out.

 People who begin cutting are convinced their self-medication works.
 It is a shattering experience to find out later on, not only does it not work, but it is extremely emotionally destructive.

-2) A Body Full of Ugly Scars
+2) A Body Full of Scars

-One has to wonder how many countless hours and schemes cutters use to hide their physical scars…permanent reminders of their tragic mistakes.
+One has to wonder how many countless hours and strategic ways cutters use to hide their physical scars…permanent reminders of their tragic mistakes.
 Eddie started cutting when he was twelve.
 I thought it was for me to take all my anger and frustrations out on myself, but I noticed the scars it leaves will always remind me of my mistakes.